Susan Schultz, Program Director

 Vicki Read, Senior Program Coordinator

 Vicki began working for the Center for Public Policy Dispute Resolution in October 2001.
 She has worked in various aspects of the Center’s services, with her primary focus on alternative dispute resolution training programs for governmental and non-profit employees, as well as the public at large.
-She previously served as the Director of Operations and Special Projects at the North Louisiana Area Health Education Center.
+She also provides conflict assessments and feedback sessions for individuals and work groups using the Conflict Dynamics Profile.
+Vicki previously served as the Director of Operations and Special Projects at the North Louisiana Area Health Education Center.
 She was active in designing and implementing workshops and rural preceptorships for medical students in twenty-one parishes of north Louisiana.
 She is a Licensed Professional Counselor and is trained in mediation and public policy dispute resolution.
 Vicki is serving as secretary of the Texas Mediation Trainers Roundtable and is a member of the American Bar Association Dispute Resolution Section.
 She received her M.A. in Counseling from St. Edward’s University and her B.A. in Mass Communications from Louisiana State University in Shreveport.